Vespula vulgaris

-Vespula vulgaris, known as the Common wasp, is a species found in regions that include the United Kingdom, Ireland, Germany, India, China, New Zealand and Australia.
+Vespula vulgaris, known as the common wasp, is a species found in regions that include the United Kingdom, Ireland, Germany, India, China, New Zealand and Australia.
 It is sometimes known in English as the European wasp, but the same name is used for the species Vespula germanica or German wasp.
 In 2010, the ostensible Vespula vulgaris wasps in North America were found to be a different species, Vespula alascensis.

 Basic features

 Vespula vulgaris is a eusocial vespid that builds its tan paper nest in or on a structure capable of supporting it.
-A founding queen searches for a hollow tree, wall cavity, rock crevice, or even a mammal-made hole to build a nest.
-One colony cycle lasts for about 6–11 months and each colony cycle produces around 3000–8000 larvae.
+A founding queen searches for a hollow tree, wall cavity, rock crevice, or even a hole made by other animals to build a nest.
 The extraordinary adaptation skills of V. vulgaris enable it to live in a wide range of habitats, from very humid areas to artificial environments such as gardens and human structures.
-This species, along with other wasp species such as V. germanica, has impacted the ecosystem, especially those in New Zealand and Australia, where they were imported by humans, and frequently cause damage to fruit crops and endanger humans.
+This species, along with other wasp species such as V. germanica, has impacted ecosystems, especially those in New Zealand and Australia, where they were imported by humans, and frequently cause damage to fruit crops and endanger humans.

 Taxonomy

 The name Vespula vulgaris comes from the origin of the word vulgaris, which means "common" in Latin, therefore giving the name "common wasp".
 This species has many synonyms such as "common wasp", "European wasp", Paravespula vulgaris, or "common yellow jacket".
 However, a study from 2010 revealed that Vespula vulgaris and the American common yellow jacket are actually two different species, the latter now known as Vespula alascensis.
 It is closely related to another wasp species, Vespula austriaca, and is considered a sister taxon.

+In 2009, the species Vespula rufosignata Eck, 1998 was synonymised with Vespula vulgaris.

 Common wasps are colloquially called "jaspers" in some English regions (Dorset, Lincolnshire, and elsewhere in the English Midlands); whether this comes from the Latin vespa or from the abdomen resembling the striped mineral jasper, is not clear.